 Keep in mind that adding a new driver to an existing policy is not always the recommended way to get cheap car insurance for teens and young drivers under 25.
 For instance, if a parent or guardian has serious driving offenses or multiple violations, it may be cheaper for the new driver to get their own policy.
-The best way to find out is to get a quote or add the new driver to your existing Liberty Mutual policy to see how much your premium changes.
+The best way to find out is to get an auto insurance quote or add the new driver to your existing Liberty Mutual policy to see how much your premium changes.

 Choose a higher deductible

 Raising your collision and comprehensive coverage deductibles for your teen means a lower premium and monthly payment.

 Your deductible is the amount you pay out of pocket before coverage kicks in in the event of an accident.
 In most cases, this amount is deducted from your payout after a claim.
 Just make sure you don't raise your deductible higher than the amount you could comfortably pay out of pocket in the event of an incident.

 At Liberty Mutual, students receive a discount for obtaining a GPA of a B or higher with our Good Student Discount.2 You can now add, "because it saves money" to the long list of reasons you want your teen to keep their grades up.

 Depending on your student's situation, you might also qualify for a discount3 if your student is away at school and only drives occasionally.

 Check for multi-policy discounts